Sisters at Heart: Production

 In 1969, Marcella Saunders, a 23-year-old teacher at Jefferson High School in Los Angeles, found that her ninth-grade students were unable to read the short stories and poetry in the class textbook.
 She thought that, because her students were more familiar with television than poetry or short stories, she would have more success in teaching her students if she taught them by way of a television series.
 She found that her students liked Bewitched, Room 222, and Julia, so she contacted the corresponding television studios to tell them about her idea.
 Only Bewitched responded.
 Having gained an audience with Montgomery and her husband William Asher, Saunders told the couple that most students at the school were unable to read, write, or comprehend at a high school level, with 44% reading at a third grade level and very few students reading at a level much higher than that; less than 1% were reading at a ninth grade level.
 Saunders added that Bewitched was the students' favorite television series.

-Out of concern for the students in Saunders' English class, Montgomery and Asher invited Saunders' class of African-American students to visit the set of Bewitched.
+Out of concern for the students in Saunders' English class, Montgomery and Asher invited Saunders' class of black students to visit the set of Bewitched.
 Because many of these teenagers, now in the tenth grade, did not have the financial means to make their way to Hollywood, Montgomery and Asher paid for the class to be transported there and back by chartered bus.
 The students were impressed by the visit and later collaborated to write a teleplay for a Bewitched episode under Saunders' supervision.
 The teleplay was called "Sisters at Heart."
 At Christmas in 1969, they presented Montgomery and Asher with the teleplay, gift-wrapped.
 Montgomery and Asher were impressed with the quality of the script.
 Montgomery later said, "We've had bad scripts submitted by professional writers that weren't as well written or creative."